2026 Lambeth London Borough Council election

-The 2026 Lambeth London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 63 members of Lambeth London Borough Council will be elected.
-The election will take place alongside local elections in the other London boroughs.
+The 2026 Lambeth London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 63 members of Lambeth London Borough Council were elected.
+The election took place alongside local elections in the other London boroughs.

+Prior to the election, the council was under Labour majority control.
+At the election, the council went under no overall control.
+The Green Party overtook Labour to become the largest party, but fell three seats short of a majority.
+They chose Martin Abrams to be the new leader of the Green group on 13 May.
+He was subsequently formally appointed as the new leader of the council on 1 June 2026.